 The Welding Assistant Certificate of Completion prepares students for entry-level jobs in a welding operation as a welder's assistant.
-Required courses are applicable toward the Associate of Applied Science degree in Welding and Fabrication.
+Required courses are applicable toward the Associate of Applied Science degree in |Manufacturing Technology Fabrication/Welding.
+(Pending state approval)